mozilla-services/merino/docs/ops.md

 ### Provider Configuration

 The configuration for suggestion providers.

-These settings cannot be configured via environment variable.
+Note that the provider settings are configured by separate YAML files located in `config/providers`.
+These settings cannot be configured via environment variables.
+The file organization is identical to the [top level settings](#file-organization) with the same source overriding rule.

+Each configuration file follows the structure:

 - `suggestion_providers` - Providers to use to generate suggestions.
 This should be a map where the keys are provider IDs will be used in the API to enable and